Grace Nail Johnson: Career

 Later during World War II, Johnson publicly resigned from the New York committee of the American Women's Voluntary Services because of racial discrimination she and others experienced in their work projects.
 She submitted her resignation on February 19, 1942, following the example of other African-American members of the organization.
-She latter wrote to the A.W.V.S. criticizing their unwillingness to state their stance on the involvement of African-Americans in the organization, accusing them of admitting African-Americans to the organization solely to save face.
+She later wrote to the A.W.V.S. criticizing their unwillingness to state their stance on the involvement of African-Americans in the organization, accusing them of admitting African-Americans to the organization solely to save face.
 One year later she recalled the experience as she spoke on an NBC radio program about equal pay.
 On that program she stated, "We should not have two wage scales for the same job--one for men and one for women, one for Negroes and one for whites."

 In addition to being a political activist, Johnson was also part of a network of prominent Harlem women who fostered the development of African-American children's literature.
 This connection began with the patronage her parents gave to Harlem artists and deepened with her marriage to James Weldon Johnson, a writer himself.
 Even after her husband's death, Johnson continued to participate in discussion circles of Harlem literature.
 Of the many literature circles she participated in, one group that focused entirely on children's fiction included herself, Langston Hughes, Ellen Tarry, and Charlemae Hill Rollins.
 Notably, she often had a unique voice compared with the younger members of that circle.
 For example, she praised the children's book The Snowy Day by Ezra Jack Keats while the other documented members of the group criticized it.
-While they found issues with the book's portrayal of a young African-American boy, she wrote that it "fits the time" and that "James Weldon Johnson would have loved The Snowy Day".
+Whereas they found issues with the book's portrayal of a young African-American boy, she wrote that it "fits the time" and that "James Weldon Johnson would have loved The Snowy Day".
 The outcry against The Snowy Day extended beyond the private circle and into the newspapers of Harlem, making Johnson's defense of the book all the more unique.